All Posts

 • preschool can start from age four;

-• preschool and Transition are recommended but not compulsory;
+• preschool and Transition are recommended but not compulsory; and

 • compulsory schooling starts from the year a child turns six before 30 June.